- Symbol: Au

 - It is often coated on other metals to give them shining and make them corrosion free.

 - Contacts of Computer Processor are coated with gold to make them corrosion free.

 Where is it found?

 Gold is very rare metal found on the Earth.
 Its reactivity is very low, so it is mostly found in its pure form.
-The places where the gold is likely to be found are undergrounds, sandy-river beds, and in mountains.
+The places where the gold is likely to be found are undergrounds, sandy-river beds, mines, and mountains.
 The most gold producer countries today are Australia and China.

 Gold has been known to mankind since ancient times because gold is found in its purest form due it’s poor reactivity with other elements.
 Our history is full of gold in terms wealth, ancient Egyptians had a lot of gold deposits in those days.